PER PERSON :

-Daily driving: Total mileage without airport transfer is about 1.585 km / 962 miles which is an average of 265 km (164 miles) per day, about 3,5 hours per day will be spent on the bus.
+Daily driving: Total mileage without airport transfer is about 1.585 km (983 miles) which is an average of 265 km (164 miles) per day.
+You spend about 3,5 hours per day on the bus, depending on road conditions, traffic and daily distances.
 On some days the driving might be longer than on some other days.

-Extra costs for dinners to be paid at the hotels: Fixed 2-course dinners with fish, meat or vegetarian main courses are available at the hotels starting at ISK 6.000 (about EUR 45) per person per night.
+Extra costs for dinners to be paid at the hotels: Fixed 2-course dinners with fish, meat or vegetarian main courses are available at the hotels starting at $ 80 per person per night.
 Note, that the country hotels do not offer a la carte meals and there are no other restaurants nearby.
 Paying for a 2-course dinner directly at the hotel is less expensive than to have it included in the tour package.

 Note: Itineraries may be subject to change at short notice during severe weather conditions and certain outdoor activities/day trips may be cancelled during the winter season in Iceland.
 In these rare cases, where situations of force majeure apply, excursions/activities cannot be refunded but the local guides will try their best to find reasonable alternatives where and whenever possible.